 Further resources for young people

-The current situation caused by Covid-19 is particularly difficult for young people.
+Covid-19 made life particularly difficult for many young people.
 We've put together a collection of articles and resources to help you focus on the positives and practice important self care.

 - How to deal with uncertainty during coronavirus